RushdaAnsari/trello-clone/README.md

-This is a project management kanban board inspired by Trello.
+This is the frontend part of the project management app called Trello.
 This website allow users to manage projects and tasks among different stages of completion.

 [View Live Demo](https://rushdaansari.github.io/trello-clone/)